mcclory/Security-Infrastructure/README.md

 CloudWatch Logs have a specific structure for ingest into Splunk via the [Cloudwatch Log Input](http://docs.splunk.com/Documentation/AddOns/released/AWS/SQS-basedS3).

+The `target` template which is to be installed on the account for use as the 'centralized logging repository' creates an IAM user and (optionally, based on including the `--output-keys` flag at the time the template is generated) a set of credentials that are included in the CloudFormation template outputs for copy/paste into the Splunk configuration for the AWS plugin.
+Otherwise, the only manual step required here is to go to the IAM console, find the IAM user specified by the CloudFormation Output `splunkAccountUserName` and generate a set of AWS API credentials for use within the Splunk AWS Plugin config.

 ## Click CLI

 Click offers a simple CLI integration tool set that has a rich set of parsers and help functions to make the user's experience as simple as possible.
 Note that the screen shots below were run on a development machine.
 When installed, rather than typing `python -m ucsd_cloud_cli` from the same directory of the project, the `ucsd_cloud_cli` command will be available whenever the proper `virtualenv` is enabled (in our case above, named `ucsd`)